zexalistic/misc/mces_wrapper/README.md

 1. Do not support #ifdef #endif...
 2. Do not support nested parsing... e.g. the parameter of a function pointer is another function pointer
 3. Only support three types of typedef: enum, struct and definition of struct+struct_pointer in one command.
+4. Only support simplest macros like this: #define VAR_NAME 0